bwv988/docker-zookeeper/README.md

 ## About.

 Builds a docker image for Zookeeper.
+Based on Alpine container.

 ## Version